top of page

 The tipping point

 The last thing our body needs to perform an Ayesha is really good spatial awareness known as proprioception.
-Because let’s face it, being upside down can absolutely screw with your mind.
-But without a good even stack of the body, an Ayesha won’t happen.
-Any change to the centre of balance when setting up for this trick, will lead to an unsuccessful attempt.
-So it’s important to keep everything stacked when setting up.
+Because let’s face it, being upside down can absolutely muck with your mind.
+So when setting up for an Ayesha, we encourage a well centred stack of the body.
+Changes to our centre of balance when setting up for this trick, can increase load through joints in a way that makes it more challenging to sustain, so it’s helpful to keep a strong stack when setting up.

 Pencil